CycloneDX/cyclonedx-python-lib/docs/install.rst

 Extras
 ------

-The following extras are available when installing the package:
+The following extras are available when installing this package:

 `json-validation`
     Install the optional dependencies needed for JSON validation.
 `xml-validation`
-    Install the optional dependencies needed for JSON validation.
+    Install the optional dependencies needed for XML validation.
 `validation`
     Install the optional dependencies needed for the validations above.